-What looks like a Martian spacecraft, is actually the Ciudad de las Artes y Las Ciencias, a tremendous complex which gives home to the cultural spirit of infinite curiosity and thirst for knowledge.
-There are three major themes here: arts, sciences and nature.
-The 350,000 square meters of the complex are made up of several different areas, including the Palacio de las Artes, the Umbracle, the Museo de las Ciencias Príncipe Felipe, the Oceanogràfic and the Hemisfèric.
+What looks like a Martian spacecraft, is actually the Ciudad de las Artes y Las Ciencias.
+Moreover, this is a tremendous complex which gives home to the cultural spirit of infinite curiosity and thirst for knowledge.
+For instance, there are three major themes here: arts, sciences and nature.
+The 350,000 square meters of the complex are further made up of several different areas, including the Palacio de las Artes, the Umbracle, the Museo de las Ciencias Príncipe Felipe, the Oceanogràfic and the Hemisfèric.

 Find your accommodation now!

 Valencians are proud to present to the world this symbol of a new, dynamic and advanced Valencia, which is building it’s own path towards a new future.
-The complex is a magical place, where everything seems possible: attend an opera, watch the stars, discover the origins of life, challenge a shark… Enter this fascinating world!
+The complex is a magical place, where everything seems possible, for instance: attend an opera, watch the stars, discover the origins of life, challenge a shark… Enter this fascinating world!

 Hemisfèric is a spectacular building designed by Santiago Calatrava that represents a human eye, the eye of wisdom.
-The building symbolises the act of observing the world, which visitors discover by means of surprising audiovisual projections.
-It was the first section in the City of Arts and Sciences that was opened for the public, in 1998.
+The building symbolizes the act of observing the world, which visitors discover by means of surprising audiovisual projections.
+It was the first section in the City of Arts and Sciences that opens for the public, in 1998.
 It has an ovoidal roof of over 100 metres with a large sphere that houses the projection hall.
-The inner area includes the “Carl Sagan” Perimeter Ring which was named in honour of the great American communicator.
+The inner area includes the “Carl Sagan” Perimeter Ring which have its name in honor of the great American communicator.
 It is an oval or elliptic area that surrounds the dome of the projection hall and is protected by the large roof of the building.

-The Umbracle is a jaw-dropping gardened esplanade and exhibition zone with incredible views over the whole complex, which houses a large car park.
-It is a vantage point of over 17,500 square metres with an exhibition zone from which all the buildings, lakes, walkways, and landscaped areas of the City of Arts and Sciences can be seen.
-Its vegetation is characteristic of the Mediterranean region, of the Region of Valencia, and of tropical countries, and it changes according to the season of the year.
-The Umbracle also contains an interesting exhibition of contemporary sculptures created by internationally acknowledged artists.
+The Umbracle in the Ciudad de Las Artes y Las Ciencias is a jaw-dropping gardened esplanade and exhibition zone with incredible views over the whole complex; which houses a large car park.
+It is a vantage point of over 17,500 square metres with an exhibition zone from which all the buildings, lakes, walkways, and landscape areas of the City of Arts and Sciences can be seen.
+Its vegetation is characteristic of the Mediterranean region, of the Region of Valencia; and of tropical countries, and it changes according to the season of the year.
+The Umbracle also contains an interesting exhibition of contemporary sculptures by internationally acknowledged artists.

-This palace consists of four big exhibition rooms: the Sala Principal, which serves mostly as an opera space, but may be used for ballets as well, the Aula Magistral, which was designed for live performances of small bands, the Auditorio, with room for more than 1,400 spectators, and the Teatro Martín i Soler, which is dedicated to Applied Arts and the Academia de Perfeccionamiento (Academy of Specializations).
+This palace in the Ciudad de Las Artes y Las Ciencias consists of four big exhibition rooms: the Sala Principal, which serves mostly as an opera space; but may be use for ballets as well.
+The Aula Magistral, which was for live performances of small bands.
+The Auditorio, with room for more than 1,400 spectators.
+And the Teatro Martín i Soler, which is dedicated to Applied Arts and the Academia de Perfeccionamiento (Academy of Specializations).